Alfred Hsing: Wushu career

 In 2007, Hsing made the C Team of the USAWKF National Wushu Taolu Team.
-He spent the next two years vigorously training and made the A Team at the next team trials in 2009.
-At the 2009 World Wushu Championships in Toronto, Hsing became the first American athlete to win a gold medal in a taolu event, which he did so in the male jianshu event.
+He then won a silver medal in jianshu and a bronze medal in qiangshu at the 2008 Pan American Wushu Tournament.
+In 2009, Hsing placed on the USA Wushu A Team as the men's national champion.
+At the 2009 World Wushu Championships in Toronto, Hsing became the first American athlete to win a gold medal in a taolu event, which he did so in male jianshu event.
 A year later in 2010, he took part in the changquan event at the 2010 World Combat Games as his last Wushu competition.
 After this, he began to focus on his acting and stunting career.

-Though Alfred Hsing has learned many styles of martial arts through his years of training, his main events are Changquan (Longfist), Jianshu (Straight Sword), and Qiangshu (Spear).
-He is also proficient in drunken fist, drunken sword, whip chain, emei daggers, fan, broadsword, staff, taijiquan, and Taijijian.
+Though Alfred Hsing has learned many styles of martial arts through his years of training, his main events are changquan ("long fist"), jianshu (Straight Sword), and qiangshu (Spear).
+He is also proficient in drunken boxing, drunken sword, whip chain, emei daggers, fan, broadsword, staff, tai chi, and taijijian.

 Hsing has been featured in Kung Fu Magazine and Masters Magazine (Winter 09) for his significant accomplishments in martial arts.